Trapper John, M.D.: Development

 In a suit filed in New York state court, Ingo Preminger, producer of the 1970 motion picture M*A*S*H, claimed that under his deal with 20th Century Fox, his production company had both the right of first refusal to produce any spin-off of the movie, and the right to fees from the use of the book and film's material.
 New York State Supreme Court Justice Martin Stecher found that Preminger's agreement with Fox did not give him the right to produce Trapper John M.D., but did entitle him to a 25% share in profits from the show.
 This decision was later cited by the same court in its 2008 decision in Kellman v.
 Mosley, involving a claim for royalties involving the Easy Rawlins detective series.

 It has sometimes been reported that the producers of the television series M*A*S*H filed suit claiming they were entitled to royalties from the new show, arguing that it was based on the character as portrayed in their series by Wayne Rogers, but the producers of Trapper John, M.D successfully argued that it was based only on the earlier film and Richard Hooker's MASH: A Novel About Three Army Doctors.
-In fact, these reports appear to be a confused description of Preminger v.
-Twentieth Century Fox Film Corp.
 Both TV series were produced under deals with 20th Century Fox Television, and the film was produced by parent company 20th Century Fox.

-The pilot includes photos and video clips (part of a dream) taken from the M*A*S*H film and TV series, including a publicity photo of Trapper (as portrayed by Wayne Rogers) and Hawkeye (Alan Alda), and the character mentions Radar and Hawkeye by name.
-However, none of the other M*A*S*H characters appeared as characters, and references to Trapper's time in Korea were rare.
+The pilot includes photos and video clips (part of a dream) taken from the M*A*S*H film and TV series, including a publicity photo of Trapper (as portrayed by Wayne Rogers) and Hawkeye (Alan Alda), and the character mentions Radar and Hawkeye by name, while waking up from a dream about his time at M*A*S*H. However, none of the other M*A*S*H characters appeared as characters, and references to Trapper's time in Korea were rare.